JayYeung/tesla-take-home/README.md

 ## Running the scripts

 Open `langchain.ipynb` in Jupyter Notebook and run the cells.
 Testcases can be inputted through the `testcase/` folder and output will be saved in the `output/` folder.

+## TODO

+-   investigate `<string>:1: SettingWithCopyWarning` error with langchain
+-   evaluate the performace of using `langchain` with different models and different modes